 Like Borough 22 Ruby’s of London donuts have a cake like texture and are also vegan.
 I’ve only tried them once as Greenwich is a bit far for me to get to regularly but I loved the ones that I tried!
 These were the cinnamon and the sweet raspberry white chocolate.

-Since writing this original blog post, Rubys donuts have started being stocked at Leon in London Bridge.
+Since writing this original blog post, Rubys donuts have started being stocked at Leon restaurants.
 Cue some confusion as they are labelled as wheat free and vegan but not gluten free.
 After calling them they said that they are their gluten free donuts but as they are made in their facility which isn’t completely gluten free they don’t label them as gluten free.
 I ate mine having eaten them before and knowing they take measures to control cross contamination but it is your choice to decide what is right for you.
 Soon they are moving to gluten free premises and will not have an issue with labelling them gluten free!

 Cookies and Scream